Submit a paper

 • Tell them what you said (summarize the most important points of your lecture).

 Please remember that the responsibility of having your paper ready for Presentation at the scheduled time is primarily in your hands as the presenter.
 Check the readability, completeness and order of your slides before your presentation.
 Arrive well in advance of the session, and acquaint yourself with the operation of the podium and location of the equipment.
-Conference staff will be present to assist you.
+Workshop staff will be present to assist you.
 There are no scheduled breaks in the agenda so it is mandatory that the presentations be loaded before the beginning of each session.

 Be careful to speak in accordance with the sequence of your slides.
 Avoid making major modifications to your transparencies during your presentation.
 Do not use more than 1 slide per minute.
 Please stay within the time limit allocated for your presentation.
 Please remember, the chairman on the sessions has the right to stop your report after the expiration of allocated time.